Join us at COP28!

 What is the ETF doing?

 - Green Skills Award – In 2021 we launched a call for success stories highlighting the role of education, training and skills in supporting the green transition.
-The third edition of the Green Skills Award was launched on 23 April 2023.
-The applications are now closed and the evaluation is ongoing.
-The 10 finalists will be announced early June during the EU Green Week 2023.
+The third edition of the Green Skills Award was launched in March 2023.
+By the deadline we had received some 575 applications from over 70 countries.
+The 10 finalists were announced in June and the public was invited to cast their vote for the winner (some 6,000 votes received).
+A group of experts from different international organisations subsequently selected the second and third place winners.
+Here are the winners of the Green Skills Award 2023.

 - GRETA (Greening responses to excellence through thematic actions) is an ENE (ETF Network for Excellence) initiative helping vocational education go green through peer learning.
 It connects centres of vocational excellence (CoVEs) from different countries, which learn from each other about greening practices, sustainable solutions and the technological knowledge needed in the future.